MIT Solve

-MIT Solve is an initiative of the Massachusetts Institute of Technology (MIT).
-Solve is a marketplace for social impact innovation.
-Through open innovation Challenges, Solve finds tech-based social entrepreneurs all around the world.
-Solve then brings together MIT’s innovation ecosystem and a community of Members to fund and support these entrepreneurs to help them drive lasting, transformational impact.
-Currently, Solve supports 228 Solver and Fellow teams.
-Solve has catalyzed over $50 million in commitments for Solver teams and social entrepreneurs.

-Past Solve Challenges include Work of the Future, Frontlines of Health, Coastal Communities, and Teachers & Educators.
-Solve also runs a yearly Indigenous Communities Fellowship program in addition to its Black & Brown Innovators program.

-Background

-Solve was born out of the Office of the President of MIT [L. Rafael Reif] in 2015, an offshoot of MIT’s mission to advance knowledge in science, technology, and other areas of scholarship that will best serve the nation and the world in the 21st century.
+MIT Solve is an initiative of the Massachusetts Institute of Technology (MIT) which runs "Global Challenges" to find solutions to global problems through an online platform.

 Method

 Each year, Solve announces new Global Challenges for which it seeks solutions.
 The first round of judging takes place once solution applications close.
 Solve staff screens all solutions submitted on its online open innovation platform and funnels strong applicants to the Challenge Leadership Group, a panel of industry leaders.
 The Challenge Leadership Group then selects finalists for each Challenge.
 Finalists are invited to a live pitch event where the most promising solutions are selected to make up that year's Solver class.
 Once selected, the Solver class gains access to Solve’s community.
 The Solve staff helps match-make between the Solver class and leaders from the tech industry, business, philanthropy, government, and civil society who seek partnerships and opportunities to implement ideas.

-Key advisors

-As of 2022, advisors for Solve include: